-Neem not only gets rid of the scabies mites, it also soothes the skin, numbs the pain, relieves the itching, reduces the inflammation and redness, and heals any secondary infection that might have occured because of scratching and open lesions.
+Neem not only gets rid of the scabies mites, it also soothes the skin, numbs the pain, relieves the itching, reduces the inflammation and redness, and heals any secondary infection that might have occurred because of scratching and open lesions.

-In contrast permethrin—the most common prescription scabies treatment—may kill the scabies mite, but it makes all other problems worse.
+In contrast permethrin—the most common prescription scabies treatment—may kill the scabies mite but it makes all other problems worse.

 Dealing with a beginning scabies infestation:

-If you only have localized lesions and itching in one or several spots, it may be enough to treat that area regularly with a good neem lotion, salve or ointment.
+If you only have localized lesions and itching in one or several spots, it may be enough to treat that area regularly with a good neem cream, lotion, salve or ointment.
 Those neem products may contain neem leaf extract, or both leaf extract and neem oil.
 Both ingredients affect the scabies mite.

 Not only does neem deal with the scabies mites, it also soothes the itch and softens and moisturizes dry, cracked skin.
 All forms of neem contain aspirin like substances that reduce redness, inflammation and pain associated with any secondary infections.
 Neem's antibacterial properties also kill the bacteria responsible for the infection.